-112. LPI expressed frustration in this docket related to the overall cost of the Project being assigned solely to the Minnesota Power LP and LL&P customers and that the HVDC Modernization Project was not being allocated more broadly across the MISO region.
-However, the only clear way for costs to be assigned to others would be if the Project meets cost allocation criteria in the MISO Tariff.
-While the HVDC Modernization Project, itself, is not currently eligible for cost allocation through MISO, Minnesota Power continues to explore opportunities for cost allocation associated with the potential future expansion.
-LPI expressed additional concerns that the ATC Arrowhead Alternative would result in greater power flows to Wisconsin without Wisconsin ratepayers paying for this benefit.
-The power flows into Wisconsin if the ATC Arrowhead Alternative is ordered by the Commission to be constructed for the HVDC Modernization Project raises equitable concerns given that Minnesota Power customers will be paying for the HVDC Modernization Project.
+127. LPI expressed frustration in this docket related to the overall cost of the project being assigned solely to the Minnesota Power LP and LL&P customers and that the HVDC modernization project was not being allocated more broadly across the MISO region.
+However, the only clear way for costs to be assigned to others would be if the project meets cost allocation criteria in the MISO Tariff.
+While the HVDC modernization project, itself, is not currently eligible for cost allocation through MISO, Minnesota Power continues to explore opportunities for cost allocation associated with the potential future expansion.
+LPI expressed additional concerns that the ATC alternative would result in greater power flows to Wisconsin without Wisconsin ratepayers paying for this benefit.
+The power flows into Wisconsin, if the ATC alternative is ordered by the Commission, raises equitable concerns given that Minnesota Power customers will be paying for the project.